BearyNatural/ObsidianVault/Career/CSA interview prep q's/OS Linux.md

 		- octal version inverted chmod
 	- If a directory is readable, writable, and executable by the owner, a selected group of users, and everyone on the system, its octal permission is 777. **If a file is readable and writable by the owner, a selected group of users, and everyone on the system, its octal permission is 666**.
 · Managing software’s - installation, uninstallation, upgrade etc.
+	- sudo apt update
+	- sudo apt upgrade -y
+	- sudo apt autoremove -y
+	- sudo apt autoremove [packagename]
 · Managing system services and background processes
 · Remote management of a system - SSH, RDP etc.
+	- secure shell protocol login
+		- ssh-keygen - generates private and public encryption keys; private key don't share; public key cp to machine you want to permit password-less access; ssh [username]@localhost
+		- cat authorized_keys - holds all the public keys
+		- cat known_hosts - contains only info about computer nodes it detects changes in the users who are tying to log in;
+		- pssh - parallel ssh used to execute a command on multiple systems at one time;
 · Network protocols - FTP, HTTP (web servers), SMTP (mail server) · System automation - cron, batch jobs, windows startup tasks · **Linux commands** - 20 common commands **cat**, **chgrp**, **chmod**, **chown**, **cp**, **date**, **dd**, **df**, **dmesg**, **echo**, **false**, **hostname**, **kill**, **ln**, **login**, **ls**, **mkdir**, **mknod**, **more**, **mount**, **mv**, **ps**, **pwd**, **rm**, **rmdir**, **sed**, **sh**, **stty**, **su**, **sync**, **true**, **umount** and **uname**